-Airline policies for pregnant women
+Airline policies for pregnant travellers

 It is fine for you to fly when pregnant on commercial airlines whilst you are in your first and second trimester, but airline policies differ between each airline once you reach the last few months of pregnancy.
-All airlines recommend that you consult your doctor before traveling during pregnancy

 It might be a good idea to get a ‘permission-to-travel’ letter from your GP before you travel, but bear in mind your return date and whether this will be past the time airlines permit you to fly.
 If your pregnancy is considered high risk at all, your GP may advise you not to fly.